staticBytess/pi-thermostat/README.md

 <h1>Raspberry Pi Thermostat</h1>
 <p>
-  The Raspberry Pi grabs indoor and outdoor temperature data and displays it onto an touch screen LCD.
+  The Raspberry Pi grabs indoor and outdoor temperature data and displays it onto a touch screen LCD.
   <br>
   Indoor temmperature is measured using a DHT22 sensor.
   <br>